RusticiSoftware/SCORMCloud_WordPressPlugin/scormcloud/readme.txt

 * Original Release.

 == Upgrade Notice ==

+= 1.1.5 =
+* Fixes a bug that prevents a Multi-site enabled WordPress installation from sharing courses among sites.
+Does not effect non-multi-site functionality.

 = 1.1.4 =
 * Fixes a bug that shows up in WordPress version 3.3.1.